carllerche/eventual/README.md

+# This crate is deprecated!

+This crate is deprecated in favor of [futures](https://crates.io/crates/futures).

 # Eventual - Futures & Streams for Rust

 Eventual provides a Future & Stream abstraction for Rust as well as a